Break 4 Love: Weekly charts

+Year-end charts

 The Collaboration version

 "Break 4 Love" was covered by Peter Rauhofer and Pet Shop Boys, released under the name "Peter Rauhofer + Pet Shop Boys = The Collaboration".
 The single was not released in the United Kingdom and did not chart there.
-The song can be found on the US bonus disc of the Pet Shop Boys album Release and as a B-side to CD 2 of their single, "Home and Dry".
+The song can be found on the US bonus disc of the Pet Shop Boys album Release and as a B-side of CD 2 of its single "Home and Dry".

 The single did not chart on the US Billboard Hot 100, but it peaked at number one on the Hot Dance Club Play chart, and peaked at number 51 on the US Hot Singles Sales chart.